chrislehr/InboxRuleSize/README.md

 Maximum size of an individual transport rule The maximum number of characters that can be used in a single transport rule.
 The characters are used in the conditions, exceptions, and actions.

-The service description states 8kb, but we found that migrated mailboxes are 64Kb and provisioned were 256Kb
+We found that migrated mailboxes are 64Kb and provisioned were 256Kb